 Before we open the CCNA Candidate Toolbox, I think it’s worth spending a little time to ask what am I getting myself into as a CCNA candidate in the first place?!?
 Better yet, let’s also ask who would even be a good candidate for a career in computer networking?
 Topics like these put 2008-era me into a state of analysis paralysis: should I spend my time studying for the CCNA?
 Should I get a Microsoft cert?
 Should I play more Xbox and just focus on passing community college instead of certs?

 It can be overwhelming at times deciding what IT skills to study given all the different IT career paths.
-I think this will continue to get worse as new things like 5G and Cloud Computing become a larger part of corporate IT.
+If anything, I think this will continue to get worse as new things like 5G and Cloud Computing become a larger part of corporate IT.
 Most importantly, this stuff isn’t for everyone, if you’re getting a CCNA strictly because you want to make money, you’re probably going to have a bad time.
-I’ve seen first-hand people that were lied to by college/military recruiters about if they’d just pass training, they’d be guaranteed a good paycheck, and that simply couldn’t be further from the truth.
+I’ve seen first-hand people that were lied to by college/military recruiters about if they’d just pass training, they’d be guaranteed a good paycheck.
+That simply couldn’t be further from the truth.
 I’m a firm believer that the day you stop learning is the day your career is over in IT, it’s a continuous quest for knowledge that doesn’t stop after formal education.
 Assuming that hasn’t scared you away yet, let’s dive head-first into some traits I’ve found to be common amongst great CCNA candidates!